The blow-up of a singularity at the module of derivations: Nobile's criterion

 In the case of one-dimensional varieties over fields of characteristic zero, the Zariski-Lipman conjecture holds, and the answer to the question \ref{Q1} is affirmative.
 This follows from Theorem \ref{Th:Nobile}.

 \begin{corollary} Let $C$ be an algebraic curve over an algebraically closed field of characteristic zero.
-A finite sequence of blow-ups in module $\Ders(\Ss{C})$ resolves the singularities of $C$. \end{corollary}
+A finite sequence of blow-ups at the module $\Ders(\Ss{C})$ resolves the singularities of $C$. \end{corollary}

 \begin{proof} Since $f \colon \mathrm{Bl}_{\Der}(C) \to C$ is a finite birational morphism, by iterating the blow-up process a finite number of times we reach the normalization.
-As the normalization is not singular, the process ends by Theorem \ref{Th:Nobile}. \end{proof}
+Since the normalization is smooth, the process ends by Theorem \ref{Th:Nobile}. \end{proof}